bullhorn/rest-api-docs/source/includes/entityref/paybill/_placementratecard.md

 # Pay and Bill - PlacementRateCard

 An [effective-dated entity](../index.html#effective-dated-entity) that represents all the rates on a Placement.
 PlacementRateCard is the flattened entity.
 When making PUT and POST calls to PlacementRateCard, the child entities (PlacementRateCardLineGroup - PlacementRateCardLine) can be passed as well with all associated data.
+For more information see [how rate card calculations work](https://bullhorn.github.io/Rate-Card-Entities-and-Calculations/)

 CRUD Access - CREATE, READ, UPDATE, DELETE